-Policenauts is the spiritual successor to Snatcher, both of which are sci-fi adventure games designed and written by Hideo Kojima.
-The story takes place in the year 2040 where private investigator Jonathan Ingram uncovers the mystery behind the disappearance of his ex-wife's husband, who is a citizen that lives aboard the space colony that now orbits the Earth.
+Policenauts is a 1994 action-adventure game developed and published by Konami.
+It is the spiritual successor to Snatcher, both of which are sci-fi adventure games written and directed by Hideo Kojima.
+The story takes place in the year 2040, where private investigator Jonathan Ingram uncovers the mystery behind the disappearance of his ex-wife's husband, who is a citizen that lives aboard a space colony that orbits the Earth.

 Policenauts was first released on the NEC PC-98 Japanese microcomputer on July 29, 1994 and, unlike the title's later console ports, featured a presentation made up entirely of pixel art, giving the game a look very similar to Snatcher.

 The first console release of Policenauts was for the 3DO in 1995 and it was extensively reworked from the original.
 Besides all the game's artwork being redrawn, CG and hand-animated cut-scenes were added to enhance important moments in the story.
 The game's script was also polished and rewritten making Poilcenaut's 3DO release the base for all future ports.

 When the PlayStation version arrived on January 19, 1996, it featured further cleanup on both the graphics and movie footage created for the 3DO release.
 The Sega Saturn would be the last console the title would be ported to on September 13, 1996 where it added supported for the Virtua Gun peripheral.
 Kojima has also stated that he believes the Saturn port is the "final version" of Policenauts, containing several changes to the game's story and presentation that make the release "the most charming" in his eyes.

 Policenauts would later be released on the Japanese PlayStation Store on May 15, 2008, making it available as a downloadable title for the PlayStation Portable and PlayStation 3.